1Roue2Mains/1Roue2Mains.github.io/content/oeuvres/monocycle/index.en.md

 The Mono d'Antan.

-**The wheel is made of ash (hub and rims) and black locust (spokes).
+**It weighs 12.6 kg.
+The wheel is made of ash (hub and rims) and black locust (spokes).
 The fork and saddle are made of ash.
-The axle and rim are made of steel.
+The axle and rim are made of steel.**
-It weighs 12.6 kg.**

-Some information:
 •    Custom height.
 •    24-inch wheel.
-•    If you ride it, I do not apply any anti-rust treatment.
 •    Choice of wood types for the saddle and pedals.
 •    Oiled finish.